The added value of low-code development

 Most low-code platforms can connect up to SQL, but support for other connectors varies wildly, so make sure to check if the platform you choose supports the connectors you need.
 If that option is not available in a low-code platform, you end up having to build it yourself.
 In that case, you are no longer doing low-code and you will have to put some traditional code on the table.
 You will need software developers again and you’ll have to put in extra development hours.
 Therefore, the value of your low-code platform, and the rationale for using it, decreases.
 So be very cautious of the integration options as well.

 In the end, the correct decision depends on your requirements and which existing features from a low-code platform you can use, all while keeping cost in mind.
 Given the number of differences in low-code platforms and their use-cases, there is no clear winner.
 At Itility we chose to adopt multiple (Power Apps and Mendix), because of the differences in our use-cases and the differences in what the platforms have to offer.
-Lastly, there are cases where we chose not the go the low-code route at all, because of functional/technical requirements that cannot easily be met with these platforms.
+Lastly, there are cases where we chose not to go the low-code route at all, because of functional/technical requirements that cannot easily be met with these platforms.
 Therefore, I encourage you to evaluate your cases, in detail, before committing to any of these platforms.

 Back to overview